 BRUCE SPRINGSTEEN (21 albums)

 Remember when George W. Bush told the Dixie Chicks to “shut up and sing”?
-As much as I’d prefer to pretend that entire era was just a fever dream caused by too much Axe body spray and freedom fries, I can’t say I totally disagreed with W. on that one point.
+As much as I’d prefer to pretend that entire era was just a fever dream caused by too many freedom fries, I can’t say I totally disagreed with W. on that one point.
 Actually, scratch that…I wish all politicians would shut up and go away, preferably to a nice quiet farm where they can argue with scarecrows.
 But I digress.

 So, political cringes aside… here he is.